 I did not, by any means, lose my Mom at a young age.
 In fact, I was 37 at the time she passed.
-But I remember thinking that day that she couldn’t go yet because I had not learned from her she had to teach.
+But I remember thinking that day that she couldn’t go yet because I had not learned from her everything she had to teach.
 Even at 37, I still needed my Mom.
 Still, there’s not a day goes by that I don’t think of her… Don’t need her in some way… Don’t wish I could pick up the phone and hear her voice.
 So these days, when I think comfort food, it naturally makes me think of my Mom and the things she liked and the recipes she made and in those things I find comfort.

 My Mom was a lover of Buttered Rum candy, Rum Raisin Ice Cream and things of that nature, so when I developed the recipe for Butter Rum Bundt Cake, I know she would have approved.
 Building on those ideas and upon the Gingerbread Cake I made this past Christmas, I know my Mom would have loved this Rum Raisin Rice Pudding.
 The raisins are so plump and delicious, it’s really hard to pass up.

 Sprinkled with crystallized ginger and a dusting fresh nutmeg, this Rum Raisin Rice Pudding is simply satisfying… and uniquely comforting.